instadw/instadwell-blog/_posts/2026-1-09-top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026.md

 **Q: What is the price of DLF Phase 4 PGs?**
 DLF Phase 4 PG and co-living prices in 2026 start from ₹13,500 at [Zolo Mansion](https://instadwell.com/properties/2520-zolo-mansion) on the Sector 27 side, and go up to ₹20,000+ at [HelloWorld Luxuria](https://instadwell.com/properties/3269-helloworld-luxuria) for premium options.
 Standard managed co-living in this belt typically falls between ₹15,000 and ₹18,000.
 As covered in the electricity note above, summer bills can add ₹2,000 to your monthly cost due to Gurgaon's commercial power tariffs.

+**Q: Is walking to Cyber City from DLF Phase 4 practical in summer?**
+In October-March, yes.
+The 15-20 minute walk is pleasant and most residents use it daily.
+In May-June, it is not practical.
+Gurgaon peak summer temperatures hit 43-45°C and residents consistently avoid walking even short distances.
+The practical summer commute from this area is the Rapid Metro: 10-15 minutes walk to DLF Phase 1 station, 6-minute ride to Cyber City, ₹20 flat.
+Residents near Unitech Cyber Park (Sector 39) typically use autos for the last mile from the metro station to their specific tower.

+**Q: Is there a PG near Unitech Cyber Park Sector 39 Gurgaon?**
+Unitech Cyber Park in Sector 39 is one of the highest-demand office addresses in Cyber City, with significant search activity from professionals looking for nearby accommodation.
+The closest residential belt is DLF Phase 4 and Sector 27/28, roughly 15-20 minutes by auto or 8 minutes by Rapid Metro (DLF Phase 1 to Cyber City station).
+[HelloWorld Cybercity](https://instadwell.com/properties/3270-helloworld-cybercity) and [Zolo Nivaas](https://instadwell.com/properties/2524-zolo-nivaas) are the most frequently booked options by professionals working in this cluster.

 ----------

 ## Conclusion: Is This Cluster Right for You?

 Yes, if:

--   You are looking for coliving in Gurgaon near Cyber City or One Horizon Center.
+- You work in Cyber City, One Horizon Center, Unitech Cyber Park, or Genpact HQ and want under 20 minutes door to door.

+- You want to use Gurugram's best metro connection (DLF Phase 1 to Cyber City, 10 min, ₹20) as your daily commute.

 - You value Time > Money (saving 1.5 hours of commute daily).

 - You want to avoid the "U Block" chaos.

 No, if: